kamarshad/PBSearchImage/README.md

 * Show recently search keywords.
 Once user taps on search bar all (As of now recent search limit is 10, which you can change in `RecentSearchDatabaseAdapter` ) previous searched keywords will be displayed.
 * Show Image in full screen mode along with the left/right swipe.
 * Auto downloading of images using Kingfisher library (https://github.com/onevcat/Kingfisher)
-* Upload the crash reports to firebase analytics
+* Upload the crash reports to firebase crashlytics

 ### Tool and Language ###
 * Xcode: 11.x